 First trip to the Big Island?
 Read THIS first!

-Just remember that not all hotels offer free parking, so that is something to keep in the back of your mind as you book lodgings.
+Remember that not all hotels offer free parking, so keep that in mind as you book lodgings.

 Want to skip all the planning and just access my detailed Big Island Itinerary, complete with daily schedules, kid-friendly activities, and travel hacks?
 Click the button below.